jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 -  A core Application object
 -  Plugins

-We recommend writing extensions in Typescript, but technically it doesn't matter what you write them in as long as they can be packaged as standard Javascript.
+Extensions are distributed as JavaScript packages, so you can write extensions in JavaScript or any language that compiles to JavaScript.
+We recommend writing extensions in TypeScript, which is used for the JupyterLab core extensions and many popular community extensions.
 Tutorials
 ~~~~~~~~~